wimglenn/advent-of-code-data/README.md

-gave the right answer, then the puzzle will be refreshed in your web browser (so you can read the instructions for the next part, for example). **Proceed with caution!** If you submit wrong guesses, your user **WILL** get rate-limited by Eric, so don\'t call submit until you\'re fairly confident you have a correct answer!
+gave the right answer, then the puzzle will be refreshed in your web browser (so you can read the instructions for the next part, for example). **Proceed with caution!** If you submit wrong guesses, your user **WILL** get rate-limited by Eric, so don't call submit until you're fairly confident you have a correct answer!

 *New in version 2.0.0*: Prevent submission of an answer when it is certain the value is incorrect.
-For example, if the server previously told you that your answer \"1234\" was too high, then aocd will remember this info and prevent you from subsequently submitting an even higher value such as \"1300\".
+For example, if the server previously told you that your answer "1234" was too high, then aocd will remember this info and prevent you from subsequently submitting an even higher value such as "1300".

 ## Models